Last Updated on February 23, 2023 by lukesguide

 For example, your online business will be more attractive to buyers and likely attract a higher valuation if:

-- accurate and up-to-date financial records have been kept;
+- accurate and up-to-date financial records have been kept (there are tools available to help you with this);

 - records evidencing good core business metrics are kept (i.e. traffic, conversions, customer satisfaction, etc.)